KyleAMathews/blog/content/2014-04-18---hosting-static-sites-with-docker-and-nginx/index.md

 There's tons of similar base images available on the public Docker image index for building [Ruby](https://index.docker.io/search?q=ruby), [Python](https://index.docker.io/search?q=python), [Go](https://index.docker.io/search?q=go), etc. applications.
-But it's also trivial to create your own base images for your specific needs.
+But it's also trivial to create base images for your specific needs.
 For example, this is a [base image I wrote with the tools I commonly use to build web frontends](https://github.com/KyleAMathews/docker-nodejs-base/blob/master/Dockerfile).
 I've used it now for several side projects of mine.